EnginYilmaz/ubercart-iyzico/README.md

 Credidentals:
 Special thanks to author and maintainers of the 2CO payment method.
 (Their names will be added soon)

-2017 Engin YILMAZ (copy left).
-Premium destek için engin@webstudio.web.tr GSM: 05324029677
+2017 Engin YILMAZ (copy left). Ücretli destek için engin@webstudio.web.tr GSM: 05324029677